acbh2023/faithworkadventureblog/_posts/2025-06-26-series-1-entry-8.md

 - __John__ the apostle:
     - A former fisherman who left his nets and followed Jesus.
 Knew deeply and reminded himself often in His writings that we was beloved by Jesus.
 May we all often remind ourselves of this.
 May we, like John, as a part of the royal priesthood, take care of the church, which is represented her by Jesus' mother.

+_For more on the connection I just made between MMoJ and Zion:
+- __How is Zion equivalent to the church?__ The Book of Isaiah spends a lot of time fleshing this out; I recommend reading all the way through it in one sitting at least once in your life.
+An example verse that draws this connection between Zion and the church:
+    - Isaiah 14:32b: The Lord has founded Zion, and in her the afflicted of his people find refuge.
+- __How is Jesus the firstborn of Zion?__ Isaiah 28:16 says, "therefore thus says the Lord God, “Behold, I am the one who has laid as a foundation in Zion, a stone, a tested stone, a precious cornerstone, of a sure foundation: ‘Whoever believes will not be in haste.’"
-_For more on the connection I just made between MMoJ and Zion: Check out Revelation 12 to see one example of how I draw a connection between Mary and how she represents Zion.
+- Check out Revelation 12 to see one example of how I draw a connection between Mary and how she represents Zion.
 The crown of twelve stars the woman in Revelation 12 represents the 12 tribes of Israel most likely, which points to the strong possibility that this woman is Zion._

 Source 1: Dionysius of Halicarnassus Ant. rom.
 7.69.2; Brown, Death, 870.

 Source 2: m.
 Sanhedrin 6:3; Sotah 3:8.